29 Easy Side Hustles That Can Be Done On The Weekend (2023)

 During downtime, I did surveys on my phone or computer while chilling out, listening to music, or watching TV.
 Completing surveys was my first time earning money online, too, and it led to several other work-from-home ventures in my spare time.

 One survey site I loved then and still love to this day is Pinecone Research.
 They are very selective about who gets to participate but pay you top dollar for every survey you do.
-So let’s say they are the Rolls Royce of survey sites.
+So, let’s say they are the Rolls Royce of survey sites.
 You can sign up for Pinecone Research here.

-Another site that I like a lot, and IMO is way underhyped, is Opinion Outpost.
+Another site that I like a lot, and, in my opinion, is way underhyped, is Opinion Outpost.
 They have pretty exciting surveys and send you free samples to try occasionally.
 But, again, signing up is free, and the surveys usually do not take longer than a few minutes to complete.

 You can sign up for Opinion Outpost here.